Azure-Samples/azure-monitor-opencensus-python/azure_monitor/python_logger_opencensus_azure/README.md

     def enable_flask(self,flask_app,component_name="AppLogger"):
     ```

     `enable_flask` function enables Flask middleware as mentioned in the [documentation.][5]
-This is required to enable log tracing for flask applications.
+This is required to enable tracing for flask applications.

     Currently function for enabling flask is added but if application requires [integration][7] with other libraries like httplib, django, mysql, pymysql, pymongo, fastapi, postgresql etc then corresponding functions need to be added.